heroiclabs/nakama-java/README.md

 You can also run `./gradlew tasks` for a list of available build tasks.

+To create a fat JAR with self-contained dependencies, run:

+`./gradlew shadow`

+All JAR artifacts are output to `build/libs`.
+The fat JAR will have an `-all` suffix.

 ### Protobuf Sourcing

 If you need to re-download all .proto dependenies, run `./download-protos` from the root of this repository.